umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 The state history matrix $X$ should be configurable in terms of its number of rows --- what we'll call the 'state width' --- and its number of columns --- what we'll call the 'state history depth'.
 If we were to keep increasing the state width up to millions of elements or more, it's likely that on most machines the algorithm performance would grind to a halt when trying to iterate over the resulting $X$ within a single thread.
 Hence, before the algorithm or its performance in any more detail, we can pre-empt the requirement that $X$ should represented in computer memory by a set of partitioned matrices which are all capable of communicating to one-another downstream in a via some configured messaging graph.
 In this paradigm, we'd like the user to be able to configure which state partitions are able to communicate with each other, i.e., freely reconfigure the graph topology, without having to write any new code.

 To achieve this in a configurable way while maintaining threads for each state partition iteration, the stochadex can wrap any user-defined state partition iteration in functionality which passes the output state updates from computationally-upstream partitions into a set of params which are passed into any other computationally-downstream partition via thread communication channels (easily achievable in Go).
 This enables the user to define much simpler (and hence more resuable) iteration functions to use in configuring future projects, while letting the simulation engine handle the communication between these functions in a fully-configurable messaging graph.
 Note all partitions will _always_ have shared access to the full state history of all partitions, the corresponding timesteps and their own parameters, regardless of where they sit in this messaging graph.
-To avoid ambiguity in this description, let's consider a 'Partition A' to be computationally-upstream from a 'Partition B' in this messaging graph if both satisfy the connectivity implied in the diagram below.
+To avoid ambiguity in this description, let's consider a 'Partition A' to be computationally-upstream from a 'Partition B' in this messaging graph if both satisfy the connectivity implied in the schematic below.

 ![](../assets/stochadexI/stochadexI-stochadex-parallel-serial.drawio.png)

 In the diagram above we are considering the specifics of how threads communicate with one another in the stochadex simulator.
 But we can elaborate further on how the simulation loop should function as a whole.
 Due to the fact that all of the separate state partition threads must synchronise at the end of each simulation loop iteration it makes sense that this is managed by a centralised 'coordinator' struct.
 In this coordinator, each partition is handled by concurrently running execution threads within the same process (while a separate process may be used to handle the outputs from the algorithm itself).
-As the diagram below shows, the main sequence of each loop iteration follows the pattern:
+As the second schematic below roughly illustrates, the main sequence of each loop iteration follows the pattern:

 - The $\texttt{PartitionCoordinator}$ requests more iterations from each state partition by sending an $\texttt{IteratorInputMessage}$ to a concurrently running goroutine.
 - The $\texttt{StateIterator}$ in each goroutine executes the iteration and stores the resulting state update in a variable.